"Corona", Mixed metals sculpture by Courtney Brown, 20" x 14" x 12"

 How can the Sacred survive the modern world where violence, inequality and environmental degradation thrive?
 Can monetizing our consciousness possibly lead to equity?

-The Road is a long journey and the questions are painful but It is important because "entheogens are autochthonous with Western society, but have become forbidden by authoritarian sociopolitical forces that began in antiquity and continue forcefully to this day".1
+The Road is a long journey and the questions are painful but it is important because "entheogens are autochthonous with Western society, but have become forbidden by authoritarian sociopolitical forces that began in antiquity and continue forcefully to this day".1

 1. The Road to Eleusis, foreward by Huston Smith, pg.
 6, pp. 2.